getiria-onsongo/IaaAgDataNER/README.md

 --pipeline: Comma-separated names of trainable pipeline components to include
 --optimize: Whether to optimize for efficiency or accuracy
---force: Overwrite output file if it exists train.cfg: name of config file
+--force: Overwrite output file if it exists ner.cfg: name of config file

 ```
-python3 -m spacy init config --lang en --pipeline ner  --optimize accuracy --force train.cfg
+python3 -m spacy init config --lang en --pipeline ner  --optimize accuracy --force ner.cfg
 ```
 NOTE: If you just have ner in the pipeline as is the case above, you will not get things such as POS which we need.
-You will need to edit the resulting config file (train.cfg) to include other components in the pipeline.
+You will need to edit the resulting config file (ner.cfg) to include other components in the pipeline.
 Also, in spaCy 3, "attribute_ruler" is the one that creates POS.
 Below I am showing the fields I edited to make sure the resulting trained model does POS tagging.
 We are freezing all the components except NER from training because our training data is for updating NER tagging.
 See spaCy 3 documentation for more details.